IrfanNafiz/ctf-writeups/2022/FlagHunt Bangladesh Finals/Misc/Guessing-Game/README.md

 From this we are to understand that we have to find the string from the .txt file that has these characters in the given positions.

-Solving for one such string gives us a new set of 4 characters with positions.
+Solving for one such string and sending to the port, gives us a new set of 4 characters with positions.
 So we have to solve these for 50 times.

 We have to make a recieve, send also from the port in python.
 And parse the recieved data such that we can use the char and position information and find the string from the txt file.